ravir4/DevOpsInsights/jenkins_pipeline.md

 5. Select **IBM Cloud DevOps**.
 6. Click **Download now and install after restart**.

-The plugin is available after the server restarts.
+The plug-in is available after the server restarts.

 ## Creating a pipeline
 {: #jenkinsfile_create}